-- 20.32 The confirmed minutes of a meeting may be amended to correct typographical or administrative errors after they have been confirmed.
-Any amendment made under this clause must not alter the substance of any decision made at the meeting. - 20.33 The confirmed minutes of a meeting of a committee of the council must be published on the council's website.
+- 20.30 The minutes of meetings of each committee of the council must be confirmed at a subsequent meeting of the committee. - 20.31 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to. - 20.32 When the minutes have been confirmed, they are to be signed by the person presiding at that subsequent meeting. - 20.33 The confirmed minutes of a meeting may be amended to correct typographical or administrative errors after they have been confirmed.
+Any amendment made under this clause must not alter the substance of any decision made at the meeting. - 20.34 The confirmed minutes of a meeting of a committee of the council must be published on the council's website.
 This clause does not prevent the council from also publishing unconfirmed minutes of meetings of committees of the council on its website prior to their confirmation.